smashthings/s3proxy/README.md

 ## Deployment

 As a container driven application you can run this via the prebuilt image at smasherofallthings/s3proxy.
 Naturally, this lends itself well to Kubernetes and you can find jinja templates for manifests under the k8s directory in this repo.

+Additionally, you'll find preformatted docker-compose files for common use cases.
+Please note that all of the following have the standard browser headers set for CORS and caching.
+This is so browsers don't hammer s3proxy into oblivion for frontend assets and so you can use s3proxy endpoints on other sites.

+Also, all docker compose files use the host network.
+If you want to use specific ports then you'll want to edit the files.
+Default port is `3000`.

+I've set the files to use the host network as `docker compose run s3proxy` won't bind port definitions without also providing the `--service-ports` for security reasons.
+Docker won't warn you that it's ignoring your port configurations which makes it a horrid time sink to work out.
+The up command - `docker compose up` - will work with either explicit ports or the host network configuration.
+Do what you like!

+#### local-aws
+The docker compose file in the `local-aws` directory automounts your `$HOME/.aws` directory into the container at `/aws`.
+It also sets the AWS environment variables so that s3proxy knows where to find these creds.
+On boot you'll get the settings screen, but all you'll need to provide is your AWS Profile name and the bucket name and you're good to go.

+This is intended as a local fast browsing service for S3 Buckets.

+#### plain
+The docker compose file in the `plain` directory does not provide any configuration settings, hence you'll need to provide those settings at the settings screen.
+This may include sending a full stack of secrets to get full configuration.
+As this service does not run on TLS so you may not want to do that.

+#### standalone
+The docker compose file in the `standalone` directory provides the full settings needed for an auto bootup of s3proxy without needing to go through the settings page.
+This file won't "just work" as you'll need to provide the credentials and bucket name.
+However, if you provide those details correctly and run the service s3proxy will boot up with no issues.
+This is the sort of configuration you'll deploy when you want s3proxy to run as a full service.